RENEE MONTAGNE, Host:

 BURNETT: El Paso has had incidents.
 Twice, bullets from shootouts in Juarez flew across the Rio Grande and struck public buildings in El Paso.
 And there was a notorious kidnapping in 2009, recounts El Paso Mayor John Cook.

-Mayor JOHN COOK (El Paso, Texas): It was a person who was involved in the drug trade lost his shipment to the Border Patrol, which tells me the Border Patrol is sort of doing their job.
+JOHN COOK: It was a person who was involved in the drug trade lost his shipment to the Border Patrol, which tells me the Border Patrol is sort of doing their job.
 And because he lost his shipment, he was kidnapped out of his home, brought over to Juarez, where he was executed.

 BURNETT: Do you consider that spillover violence?